IQSS/dataverse/doc/sphinx-guides/source/user/account.rst

 If you already have a Dataverse account associated with the Username/Email log in option, but you want to convert it to use ORCID for log in, follow these steps:

 #.
 Log out of Dataverse.
 #.
-Go to "Log In" in the upper right corner of Dataverse.
+Go to "Sign In/Sign Up" in the upper right corner of Dataverse.
 #.
 Click the "ORCID" button under the "Other options" header.
 #.
 Click the "Log In with ORCID" button to go to the ORCID website.
 #.
 If you do not already have an ORCID account, you can create one on this page.
 If you already have an ORCID account, click on "Sign in" and then enter your login under the "Personal account" tab.